Get insider access

 Build Quality

-The JBL Tune 130NC's build quality is good.
+These buds have a good build quality.
 They're mostly made of plastic, although it feels a bit cheap.
 The ear tips also feel thin and could be a weak point of the build.
-However, they still feel solid enough to survive a couple of accidental drops without taking too much damage.
-They're also rated IPX4 for protection against splashes of water.
+However, they still feel solid enough to survive several accidental drops without taking too much damage.
+They're also rated IPX4 for protection against water splashes, which is good if you want to use them during a run in the park.

 7.0